Respiratory tract infections | Pokenga atewharowharo

 Print this page

-If you have any respiratory symptoms such as a cough, sore throat, shortness of breath, head cold or loss of smell, with or without fever, call your GP or Healthline's dedicated COVID-19 number 0800 358 5453 to check whether you need to be tested for COVID-19.
+Reminder: If you have any respiratory symptoms (eg, a cough, sore throat, shortness of breath, head cold or loss of smell, with or without a fever) test for COVID-19 if you can.

-• RTIs are divided into 2 categories: upper and lower.
+Respiratory tract infections (RTIs) are divided into 2 categories – upper and lower.

-• Most upper RTIs can be treated at home, but young children, older adults, pregnant women or people with long-term health conditions who get a lower RTI may need to see a doctor.
+Most upper RTIs can be treated at home, but young children, older adults, pregnant people or people with long-term health conditions who get a lower RTI may need to see a healthcare provider.

-• You can reduce the spread of RTIs by washing your hands and covering your coughs and sneezes.
+You can reduce the spread of RTIs by:

 Upper RTIs are very common and affect your nose, sinuses, throat (pharynx) and voice box (larynx).
-Symptoms of upper URIs include a cough, sore throat, runny nose, nasal congestion, headache, low-grade fever and facial pressure.
+Symptoms of upper URIs include:

 Common upper RTIs include:

 Lower RTIs are generally more serious than upper RTIs.
-Symptoms of lower RTIs include shortness of breath, weakness, fever, coughing with green or brown phlegm, and fatigue.
+Symptoms of lower RTIs include:

 Common lower RTIs include:

-See a doctor if you or someone you are caring for has a respiratory tract infection and:
+See your healthcare provider as soon as possible if you, or someone you are caring for, has a respiratory tract infection and:

 • feels very unwell or symptoms get worse